-But nothing is ever as it seems…
+Of course, nothing is ever as it seems…

 Richard returns with a heterogeneous collection of short stories.
 Once more drawing on the past, having rifled through old papers and manuscripts from his youth.
 Each idea has been revisited with older eyes.
 Some have been modernised, a couple left firmly set in the past.
-And, as with the title story, If I had Died Last Summer, there are some entirely new creations from his adult mind.
+And, as with the title story, If I Had Died Last Summer, there are some entirely new creations from his adult mind.

 There are tales of time travel, horror, and adultery.
 A foray into the supernatural.
 A story of corporate jealousy and a somewhat embarrassingly misogynistic attempt at erotica.
 And halfway through, there is even an attempt to reimagine a literary classic!
-All in all, a plethora of stories covering murder, mystery, sex, greed, tragedy, and downright betrayal, ranging in length from flash-fiction to the cusp of a novella.
+All in all, a plethora of stories cover murder, mystery, sex, greed, tragedy, and downright betrayal, ranging in length from flash-fiction to the cusp of a novella.

 As a gay author, you can expect a thread of homosexuality throughout.
 But this is not gay fiction.
 These are just stories with some gay characters, as in everyday life.